North Western Expressway: History

 The route was planned as early as 1962 (even providing a proposed freeway "dotted line" in the UBD street directories of the 1970s).
 The original route was to start at the Western Distributor, connecting to Gladesville Bridge via a new elevated freeway.
 The route would continue approximately to the intersection of Delhi Road and Epping Road.

+As of 1963, the section of the North Western Expressway "including Gladesville Bridge, Huntleys Point interchange, Tarban Creek Bridge, Hunters Hill interchange and Fig Tree Bridge" was "in progress".

 The section from Fig Tree Bridge at Hunters Hill to Gladesville Bridge and the Western Distributor were the only completed sections, with the former section completed in 1965 with the opening of Tarban Creek Bridge.
 Work on stage one, from Ultimo to Pyrmont Bridge Road, began in 1974.
 Twelve people were arrested during protests in Ultimo against the expressway, a green ban was imposed by the Builders Labourers Federation, and the Whitlam government threatened to cut off $42 billion in road funding if the NSW government continued with construction.
 As a result, construction was suspended.

 The Wran government cancelled the project in 1977, as a part of a change in government policy regarding freeways.